bat-literature/bat-literature.github.io/README.md

 Also, please make sure to install [preston](https://github.com/bio-guoda/preston#quickstart), [jq](https://jqlang.github.io/jq/), and [mlr](https://miller.readthedocs.io/en/6.12.0/).

-The tools used in the example are design to handle lots of data quickly using so-called ["Standard Streams"](https://en.wikipedia.org/wiki/Standard_streams) and have the ability to run offline.
-If you have unfamiliar with these tools or processing methods, you may benefit from them by going through a Carpentries Lesson like https://librarycarpentry.org/lc-shell/ or many of the other educational materials.
-Note that some of these tools have been around since the 1970s and are likely to stick around a little while longer.
+The tools used in the example workflows are designed to handle lots of data quickly using so-called ["Standard Streams"](https://en.wikipedia.org/wiki/Standard_streams) and have the ability to run offline after an initial caching (or cloning) of remote resources.
+If you are unfamiliar with these tools or processing methods and would like to learn more, you may benefit from a Carpentries Lesson like https://librarycarpentry.org/lc-shell/ or many of the other educational materials.
+Note that some of these tools have been around since the 1970s, are well documented and are likely to stick around a little while longer.

 ### Tracking